gEightyTwo/sunil-gavin-mark-gsnacks/README.md

 ## Deployment

-This project has been deployed on Heroku at the adsress:
+This project has been deployed on Heroku at the address: https://safe-inlet-85057.herokuapp.com/

 ## Built With